 Based on a number of recent crises, the student will become familiar with leadership and risk communication theories that might provide an explanation for the development of these crises.

 There will be 8 lectures.
-One lecture introduces both risk communication and leadership; subsequently, three lectures will focus on the role of communication in generating a crisis in public trust.
-Another three lectures will focus on leadership in relation to followership and contextual factors, and how this interaction may be influenced by risk perception and help create crisis situations.
+One lecture introduces both risk communication and leadership; subsequently, three lectures will focus on the role of communication in generating a crisis in public trust, and another three lectures will focus on leadership in relation to followership and contextual factors, and how this interaction may be influenced by risk perception and help create crisis situations.
 One lecture specifically focuses on climate risk perceptions, and is linked to the assignment.